-Perchlorate is an inorganic constituent which has been regulated in California drinking water since 2007.
+Perchlorate is an inorganic constituent that has been regulated in California drinking water since 2007.
 It is an ingredient in rocket fuel, fireworks, safety flares, may be present in some fertilizers, and also occurs naturally at low concentrations in groundwater.
-In the Antelope study area, perchlorate was found at moderate concentrations in 29% of the primary aquifers.
+In the Coachella study area, perchlorate was found at high concentrations in 10% and at moderate concentrations in 16% of the primary aquifers.